jackfranklin/jQuery-UK-2012-Conference-Notes/README.md

-#jQuery Conf UK notes
+#jQuery Conf UK notes.
 ##10th Feb 2012
+_hashtag #jquk, twitter @jquk_

 ###Jack Franklin
+@Jack_Franklin

 Just my notes from the jQuery UK Conf 2012.
-On Github, in Markdown, like a proper geek should.
+On Github, in Markdown, like a proper geek should, live blogged by commiting & pushing changes to Github.
+Fuck yeah developers.

+If you've got any extra things I missed, feel free to fork, add & pull request.

 #General Things that have popped up that I want to check out